 Deb's research interests include Pasifika student success, and physiological placental birth.

 Emma joined the School of Midwifery in 2010 and is a Lecturer/Student Practice Facilitator at the Central Otago satellite site, based in Wanaka.
 She graduated from Otago Polytechnic as a midwife in 1998 and established Mountain Mamas Midwives in Wanaka.
 Working in a rural location, Emma is acutely aware of the issues surrounding remote rural midwifery in New Zealand and is passionate about supporting and educating rural midwives.

 George has a Bachelor of Midwifery from Ara Institute of Canterbury, a Postgraduate Diploma of Arts (Women's Studies), and a Master of Philosophy (Women's Studies) from Massey University.
-George is nearing the completion of a PhD in Health Sociology at the University of Auckland, where they also teach part-time in the medical humanities programme.
+George also recently completed a PhD in Health Sociology at the University of Auckland, where they also teach part-time in the medical humanities programme.
 George is regularly engaged as a consultant on issues related to reproductive health care and rights and has has published a range of journal articles and book chapters in edited volumes.

 George specialises in critical qualitative, poststructural, feminist and intersectional research approaches and their research interests include maternal health promotion, critiques of medicalisation, critical perspectives on weight and maternal health, gender and sexuality diversity in maternity care, midwifery epistemologies, and reproductive rights and justice.

 George is currently supervising four Master of Midwifery students as primary and secondary supervisor on topics including postnatal care, contraception in the Pacific, and midwifery ways of knowing in relation to fetal growth assessment.